 - Provide exposure to new art techniques, activities, and artists throughout history

-- Developing and strengthening self-esteem
+- Develop and strengthen self-esteem

-Project Picasso began at St. Louis Children’s Hospital in the spring of 2007 as a collaboration between Washington University undergraduate students and St. Louis Children's Hospital’s Art Therapy Program.
+Project Picasso began at St. Louis Children’s Hospital in the spring of 2007 as collaboration between Washington University undergraduate students and St. Louis Children's Hospital’s Art Therapy Program.
 These and other students and individuals who are interested in organizing and leading hospital patients in art enrichment activities go through the hospital’s volunteer orientation program and adhere to our volunteer policies and procedures.